aurorascharff/rsc-workshop/STEPS.md

 - Console log client
 - Page.js has js in the browser
 - Excalidraw: show tree server and client and discuss hydration
-- Basically, try to put client code in the leaves to optimize performance
+- Basically, try to put client code in the leaves to optimize performance, but dont worry too much about it
 - Next.js [docs](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns) client/server components

 ## Intro: Client/server composition